 The device virtualization capability allows Windows 95 to use the memory and I/O port protection capabilities of the 386 processor to share devices among the different virtual machines.
 Every MS-DOS VM believes it has full control over its host PC and is unaware of the fact that it might be sharing the screen with other MS-DOS VMs or with the Windows applications running in the System VM.
 For MS-DOS applications, the display drivers must reside in the lowest level of the operating system.
 Many MS-DOS applications, particularly those that use the display in a graphics mode or use serial ports, will address the hardware directly.
 Windows has to intercept all such direct access in order to bring order to a potentially chaotic situation.
-The MS-DOS application knows nothing of the need to cooperate with other applications and certainly doesn't depend on a system device driver to get the job done.
+The MS-DOS applications and certainly doesn't depend on a system device driver to get the job done.
 With Windows applications, the system has a slightly easier task since device access is always the result of a Windows API call.
 Thus, the operating system has control of the entire transaction, and the system components can collaborate as necessary.